Generative Quantile Regression with Variability Penalty: Numerical Experiments and Real Data Analysis

 Figure \ref{fig:simu} compares the estimated conditional density of $p(Y \mid \bm{X}_{\text{test}})$ for three test observations from one replication of Simulation 3.
-We see that PGQR (solid blue line with filled circles) is able to capture both the unimodality \textit{and} the bimodality of the ground truth condtional densities (solid black line).
-Meanwhile, GCDS (dashed red line with hollow triangles), WGCS (dashed green line with crosses), and deep-GCDS (dashed purple line with plusses) struggled to capture the true conditional densities for at least some test points.
+We see that PGQR (solid blue line with filled circles) is able to capture both the unimodality \textit{and} the bimodality of the ground truth conditional densities (solid black line).
+Meanwhile, GCDS (dashed red line with hollow triangles), WGCS (dashed green line with crosses), and deep-GCDS (dashed purple line with pluses) struggled to capture the true conditional densities for at least some test points.
 In particular, Figure \ref{fig:simu} shows some evidence of variance \textit{underestimation} for WGCS and deep-GCDS, whereas this is counteracted by the variability penalty in PGQR.
-Additional figures from our simulation studies are provided in Section \ref{sec:sim-morefigs} of the Appendix.
+Additional figures from our simulation studies are provided in Appendix \ref{sec:sims}.

 We repeated our simulations for 20 replications.
 For each experiment, we computed the predicted mean squared error (PMSE) for different summaries of the conditional densities for the test data.
 We define the PMSE as